NickHeiner/jscodemod/docs/ai.md

 Some types of codemods will be easier to write the traditional way, and some types will be easier this way.

+### Rate Limits
+I've observed OpenAI's rate limits to be stricter than what it says on the API docs.

+I did an experiment where I made 16 requests with a 12 second sleep between each one.
+This took 190 seconds, and produced a rate of 5 requests per minute.
+However, OpenAI's API gave me errors, saying I'd exceeded 30 requests per minute.

+To get around this, I've implemented very conservative rate limiting logic.
+It seeks to stay within a rate limit that gives substantial headroom beneath what OpenAI advertises.
+It also has a very conservative expontential falloff, waiting several minutes before trying again.

+In light of this, I recommend:
+* Get in touch with OpenAI and get them to increase the rate limit for your API.
+* Think of an AI codemod as something that you'll let run for a while.
+It'll still be way faster than you making the changes yourself!

 ### Prompt Engineering
 As with all generative AI, finding a good prompt (and other parameters) is the key to getting the result you're looking for.
 It seems like something you just need to [experiment with](https://beta.openai.com/playground/p/gXdPByzqByPdjMoJXmNvBnmj?model=code-davinci-002).
 For your workflow, I recommend experimenting in the playground.
 Then, use this tool when you're ready to apply the results to your codebase.